statamic/docs/content/collections/knowledge-base/load-templates-dynamically-based-on-the-url.md

 ---
+id: 8eac02d5-1fc1-477c-a571-4aba29f1b60e
 title: 'Load templates dynamically based on the URL'
-id: 8eac02d5-1fc1-477c-a571-4aba29f1b60e
-intro: If you've ever just wanted to start working on the frontend HTML/CSS without messing around with collections and blueprints yet, here's a fun little trick.
-These two route rules will give you a homepage and then dynamically map your URLs to match the folder structure of your views directory.
+intro: 'If you''ve ever just wanted to start working on the frontend HTML/CSS without messing around with collections and blueprints yet, here''s a fun little trick.
+These two route rules will give you a homepage and then dynamically map your URLs to match the folder structure of your views directory.'
+template: page
+categories:
+  - development
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
+updated_at: 1622821148
 ---
 ## The Snippet
 All you need to do is drop these route rules in your `routes/web.php` file.
 Everything else will work as usual – tags, modifiers, etc, and use the default `layout.antlers.html` layout.